mesosphere/dcos-docs-site/pages/1.11/networking/DNS/index.md

 # `myapp.mygroup.marathon.mesos`
 For any service launched on DC/OS, every instance of the service would get the FQDN `<service-name>.<group-name>.marathon.mesos`.

 This FQDN is resolved by `mesos-dns`.
 Please read the "Recommendation" section to understand the difference between using this FQDN vs using an FQDN from the `*.directory` TLD.
 The actual IP address to which this FQDN maps will depend on the networking mode on which the container is running.
 For our given example, since the application is running on an SDN the IP address will be the container's IP address.
-That said, if the application was running on host mode networking, than the IP address would have been that of the agent on which the application instance is running.
+If the application was running on host mode networking, the IP address would have been that of the agent on which the application instance is running.
 For bridge mode networking, the IP address would again be that of the agent since the application would be accessible only through D-NAT rules on the agent.

 # `myapp-mygroup.marathon.containerip.dcos.thisdcos.directory`
 This FQDN is resolved by `dcos-dns`.
 For `container` and `bridge` mode networking, this FQDN would resolve to the container's IP address, whereas for `host` mode networking it would resolve to the agent IP, since that is the only IP address visible to the container.